 The Modhera Sun temple also finds mention in the old texts of Skanda Purana and Brahma Purana.
 They refer to Modhera and its surrounding forests as the forest of Dharmaranya or the forest of righteousness.

 Who built the Modhera sun temple?

 The exact year of the construction also remains fuzzy.
 The closest year we can put a finger on is 1026-1027 AD.
 The western wall of the temple has a block with an inscription in Devanagiri script, which reads “Vikram Samvat 1803”.
-Due to the fact that the block appears upside down, the exact year of construction still remains a puzzle among the historians.
-A marvel of the Solanki architecture, the temple is way older than the Konark Sun Temple which was built in the 13th Century.
+Because the block appears upside down, the exact year of construction remains a puzzle among historians.
+A marvel of Solanki architecture, the temple is way older than the Konark Sun Temple which was built in the 13th Century.

-Built-in the Chaulukya or Maru Gurjara style, the Modhera Sun Temple is a treat to the eye of the beholder.
-The sun temple, one its kind, is a tribute to Surya Dev.
+Built in the Chaulukya or Maru Gurjara style, the Modhera Sun Temple is a treat to the eye of the beholder.
+The sun temple, one of its kind, is a tribute to Surya Dev.
 Abound with exotic carvings and numerous pillars, it tells the tale of an architectural style way ahead of its time.

 Apart from the figures of God Surya, the temple has depictions of Gods and Goddesses like Shiva, Vishnu, Brahma, and Naga.
 Beautiful carvings of not only the deities but also of flora and fauna are seen on the walls radiating with the passion of those who sacrificed their days and nights in the construction of this marvel.

 The structure of the Modhera Sun Temple has three main components, namely;